alackles/CMSC-150-WT-23/_pages/syllabus.md

 If you fail to turn in a final project, your grade will drop one letter grade (e.g. if you would have gotten a B based on your learning objectives, you will now get a C).

 _Example_: You have demonstrated Mastery of L1-L5 and L8, but earned proficiency in L6 and L7.
 This maps to a B. You do a good job on your final project and earn Mastery on that.
 This maps to a + modifier.
 Therefore, your final score in the class is B+.

+I will post your final grades without the final project modifier to Canvas by the end of Week 9 so that you can 1. decide whether you want to try to earn any additional mastery points and 2. let me know of any possible discrepancies.

 ### Revisions